-The first step was to paint our pumpkins.
+- The first step was to paint our pumpkins.
 I used a fast drying enamel spray.
 I painted two coats with different sprays, white and then glitter.
+Leave to dry overnight.

 I actually liked the white enamel spray on its own.
 It looked really shiny.

 The glitter layer gives it a really snowy feel.

 We left the pumpkins overnight to dry.

 I was going to make googly eyes using bottle caps and plastic pots but they were a bit large.
 I wanted this to be a really easy project so I used the biggest googly eyes I could find.

 Check out our other frozen crafts on Pinterest